kihab/f1-app/README.md

 - **For Backend**:
   - Docker Desktop (latest version)

-  - Node.js 18+ (If only want to run BE separately without docker)
+  - If only want to run BE separately without docker
+    - Node.js 18+
-  - npm or yarn (If only want to run BE separately without docker)
+    - npm or yarn

 - **For iOS**:
   - Xcode 14.0+